selabhvl/dat250public/appassignments/appassignC.md

 Use the Spark/Java framework http://sparkjava.com or Spring Boot  https://spring.io/guides/gs/rest-service/ to implement a REST API for polls and voting.

 The API must enable CRUD operations and use JSON (and/or XML) for the representation of poll and voting resources.
-See slide 36 from the lectures on web services for design principles on how you should organise the resources for polls and votes in a hierarchical information space.
+See the slides from the lectures on web services for design principles on how you should organise the resources for polls and votes in a hierarchical information space.

 Test the API using for instance the [Postman](https://learning.getpostman.com/?_ga=2.261200462.231504413.1536569579-264554042.1522913654) tool